tensara/tensara-cli/README.md

 # CLI for Tensara submissions (Beta)

 Currently in beta.
-Allow users to submit solutions to problems from the comfort of their own IDE.
+Allow users to practice Tensara problems from the comfort of their own IDE.

 ## Install
 For Linux/Mac: